Tech-Enhanced Deliberative Assemblies

 Our proposed timetable is:

-• In year one, as an initial proof of concept, the two organizations will design and implement a Tech-Enhanced Student Assembly at MIT as a model for reimagining constructive communication and democratic deliberation for – and with – the next generation.
+• In year one, as an initial proof of concept, the two organizations designed and implemented a Tech-Enhanced Student Assembly at MIT in January 2024 as a model for reimagining constructive communication and democratic deliberation for – and with – the next generation.
 This model Citizens’ Assembly will offer a hands-on, experiential learning opportunity for MIT students through a simulation of a Tech-Enhanced Student Assembly.

-The Tech-enhanced Citizens’ Assembly Pop-Up Lab is co-led by Dimitra Dimitrakopoulou (MIT CCC) and Claudia Chwalisz (DemocracyNext).
+The Tech-Enhanced Deliberative Assembly Pop-Up Lab is co-led by Dimitra Dimitrakopoulou (MIT CCC) and Claudia Chwalisz (DemocracyNext).
 If you'd like to learn more about this initiative, contact them: at claudia@demnext.org or dimitrad@media.mit.edu.

 Our newsletter